SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 We can display additional content with the help of Event handlers.

-Even handlers are used for listening to certain events and they can be attached to HTML elements.
+Event handlers are used for listening to certain events and they can be attached to HTML elements.

 Here we have an HTML example of **how to implement the Angular event binding** syntax: